 Lawyer may put entire clinical notes and records in as true Section 35 of the Ontario Evidence Act, R.S.O.
 1990, c.
 E23 allows lawyers to file business records made in the ordinary course of business (including clinical notes and records) as exhibits at trial to prove the truth of the facts contained in those records.
 Appropriate notice must be provided to the opposing side in advance of trial.

 Lawyer may call your doctor to testify and explain what is in the notes.

 Lawyer may require your doctor to transcribe their notes if they are not legible in accordance with the requirements of the Medicine Act 1991

 - The Regulation requires that medical records be legible.
 (Medicine Act 1991 S.O.
 1991, c.
 30, s.
 18(3))

 - This can be accomplished through legible handwriting, typed entries, voice dictation and transcription, electronic medical records, or handwriting recognition software.
 The College of Physicians and Surgeons of Ontario expects that information in a medical record can be understood by other health professionals.

 - Your records will be put in front of you if the lawyer expects you to comment on them

 - Your health records will often show that you have made the same complaint consistently for a long period of time

-- By (the rules of Evidence? – find citation for here) your lawyer cannot argue that just because you have consistently complained of something makes it more true.
+- By (the rules of Evidence? – your lawyer cannot argue that just because you have consistently complained of something makes it more true.
 This is called oath helping.
 This is not allowed in Canadian law.

 - It is a rule of evidence because it has been observed in criminal trials that a lie can be as consistent as the truth, so asserting that someone has said something many times does not make it more true.